mirceanis/multi-flavor-lib-demo/Readme.md

 ### What's here:

+* on master
-* an android library module (matterlib) that gets published
+  * two library projects (matterlib and energylib) with flavors that gets published
-* a demoapp that gets to use the lib
+  * a demoapp that gets to use the libs
+* on the single-lib branch
+  * just one library with flavors
+  * the demoapp

+There's a difference in the way jitpack names the artifacts for single vs multiple library repositories.

 ### Flavor coordinates on jitpack